AllieUbisse/Waste-water-Analysis/README.md

 # Waste-water-Analysis
-Spark Practice Project preparing for the Private Proof of Concept Project
+Spark Practice Project preparing for the Private Explore Ai Proof of Concept Project